liamwh/Veloxide/README.md

 - **Fast to code**: Velox increases the speed of development by being simple, flexible and easy to use.
 Rust naturally [shifts bugs left](https://en.wikipedia.org/wiki/Shift-left_testing) to the compiler, so less time is spent debugging code, and more time is spent delivering value.
 - **Fewer bugs**: All components of Velox are written in [Rust](https://www.rust-lang.org), which is known for its safety and reliability [[1]](https://www.infoq.com/news/2021/04/rust-linux-kernel-development/) [[2]](https://security.googleblog.com/2023/01/supporting-use-of-rust-in-chromium.html) [[3]](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html)
 - **Highly Performant**: Velox is built on top of the [Tokio](https://tokio.rs) async runtime and [Axum framework](https://github.com/tokio-rs/axum), which leverage the power of Rust's [async/await syntax](https://doc.rust-lang.org/reference/expressions/await-expr.html) and [zero-cost abstractions](https://doc.rust-lang.org/beta/embedded-book/static-guarantees/zero-cost-abstractions.html) to give blazingly fast bare-metal performance.
+- **Cloud Native**: Velox comes pre-configured with [OpenTelemetry](https://opentelemetry.io/) for distributed tracing and /metrics endpoint preconfigured for collection from [Prometheus](https://prometheus.io/).
 - **Standards-based**: Velox leverages the open standards for APIs: [OpenAPI](https://github.com/OAI/OpenAPI-Specification), [JSON Schema](https://json-schema.org/specification.html) and [GraphQL](https://graphql.org/).
 You choose how you want your API to be consumed.
-- **Cloud Native**: Velox comes pre-configured with [OpenTelemetry](https://opentelemetry.io/) for distributed tracing and /metrics endpoint preconfigured for collection from [Prometheus](https://prometheus.io/).

 ## Design Patterns

 Velox implements the following design patterns to support maintainability and flexibility:

 - **[CQRS](https://martinfowler.com/bliki/CQRS.html)**: Velox uses Command Query Responsibility Segregation (CQRS) to help simplify and optimize the design by separating the read (view) and write (command) models.
-- **[Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)**: Velox uses Event Sourcing to persist events to the database.
-Event sourcing provides a complete and accurate audit trail of changes made to a system, which can be useful for debugging, compliance, and various other purposes.
+- **[Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)**: Velox uses Event Sourcing to persist domain events to the database.
+Event sourcing is used to tie the read and write models together, as well as providing a complete and accurate audit trail of changes made to a system, which can be useful for debugging, compliance, and various other purposes.
 - **[Layered Architecture](https://en.wikipedia.org/wiki/Multitier_architecture)**: The codebase is divided into layers, each with a specific responsibility, as per the principles of [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design).
 This makes the application easier to understand and maintain.
 - **[Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection)**: Velox comes pre-configured with dependency injection to make subsituting dependencies, such as the database, easier.